 Santiago Sosa (Artistic Associate/Apprentice Company Director) duties for NSF include Apprentice Company Director, Voice and Text Coach, Teaching Artist, Head of School at Nashville Shakes and more.
 He earned a BFA from Texas State University and an MFA from the University of Wisconsin-Madison.
 As an actor, teaching artist, and/or voice & text coach, Santiago has worked at The Oregon Shakespeare Festival, American Players Theatre, Illinois Shakespeare Festival, Pennsylvania Shakespeare Festival, Muse of Fire Shakespeare, Door Shakespeare, Writers Theatre, Forward Theatre Company, Definition Theatre, TPAC, NCT, Nashville Rep, Shakespeare Rep, The Theatre Bug, and From the Branch of which he served as its artistic director for 6 years.
 Santiago also works as an adjunct professor at Lipscomb and MTSU.
 He is the recipient of the Horton Foote and Robert Yeager Award for directing as well as the Advanced Opportunity Fellowship.

 Morgan Davis (Artistic Associate/Education Administrator) is a displaced Texan residing in West Nashville.
-She has a B.F.A. in Theatre Performance from Belmont University, and has been performing around the city of Nashville in various productions with the Nashville Repertory Theatre, and the Nashville Shakespeare Festival.
-She also works as a Teaching Artist for the Nashville Shakespeare Festival.
+She received her B.F.A. in Theatre Performance from Belmont University, and has been performing as an actor around the city in various productions with the Nashville Repertory Theatre, the Nashville Shakespeare Festival, and Studio Tenn.
+Morgan also loves working with Nashville Shakespeare Festival as a Teaching Artist.